Created in partnership with Mummy's Star

 Melanoma and surgery during pregnancy

 Surgery is the main treatment for melanoma.
 Early-stage melanomas are usually cured with surgery.
 This surgery is safe during pregnancy.
 It is important not to delay surgery because you are pregnant.
-Usually you can have the melanoma removed using a local anaesthetic.
+You can usually have the melanoma removed using a local anaesthetic.

 Sentinel lymph node biopsy (SLNB)

 An SLNB removes the first lymph node or nodes called the sentinel nodes.
 You need a general anaesthetic to have it done.
 The doctor injects a small amount of radioactive liquid close to the lymph nodes.
 There is no evidence that this is harmful for the baby.
-Usually, they inject a blue dye to stain the nearby lymph nodes but this dye is not usually used during pregnancy.
+Usually, you would also have a blue dye injected into the breast to stain the nearby lymph nodes.
+But this dye is not usually given during pregnancy.

 Advanced melanoma